UW-UPL/door-counter-v3/README.md

 4. A coordinator merges it and the Pi picks you up within 20 seconds.
 After that you show up whenever your phone is in the lab with Bluetooth on.

+Alongside the PR flow above is a nice-to-have API endpoint that can do steps 2 and 3 for you, see [Contributing](#contributing).

 ### How the pairing actually works

 <details>